Frederisk/Wikitext-VSCode-Extension/README.md

 Generally speaking, make sure that your VSCode is always the latest version.

 ## Release Notes
-- Added the extension icon.
+- Added support for Signature.
-- Added more description of this extension.
+- Fixed an issue where the template name rendering function was removed.
-- Addressed some issue with template and internal link rendering.
+- Space characters are no longer needed between Magic Words.

 <!-- ## Extension Settings
 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.